makersacademy/news-summary-challenge/README.md

 ### API authentication

-The github version of this app is set up to use the Guardian newspapaer api's 'test' api-key.
-In order to use this app fully you should sign up for your own api-key using the link below and update   var apiKey ="test" in  /config.js to use "your-api-key".
+The github version of this app is set up to use the Guardian newspaper api 'test' api-key.
+In order to use this app fully you should sign up for your own api-key using the link below and update  var apiKey ="test" in  /config.js with "your-api-key".

 https://open-platform.theguardian.com/access/

-> Why is it bad to store API keys in your front-end?
-If we hadn't provided this API for you to use, how would you avoid this?

-### API request rate limits and stubbing
+### API request rate limits

 The Guardian newspaper developer API is rate-limited.